 Results 1–10 of 74 for "Profile"X related to "World AIDS Day: Getting to Zero,..."
-Refine Your Search Refine Your Search TopicWomen & men (6)Race (4)Education (3)Children (1)Disability (1) 2 more... [+] Human rights (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2011 (5)Author/ContributorVande Kemp, Hendrika (3)Dorsey, Tasha (2)Rutherford, Alexandra (2)Thomas, Roger K. (2)Baker, David (1)Ball, Laura C. (1) 20 more... [+] Calcagno, Justine (1)Canetto, Silvia Sara (1)Carnicom, Sara (1)Daly, Jennifer C. (1)Dewsbury, Donald A. (1)Donaldson, Gail (1)Faye, Cathy (1)Garfein, Richard (1)Granek, Leeat (1)Griffin, James A. (1)Hodgson, Sandra (1)Kaslow, Nadine (1)Koppes, Laura L. (1)MacKay, Jenna (1)Pickren, Wade E. (1)Shour, Rachel (1)Uffelman, Rachel (1)Vaughn, Kelli (1)Hide details Results 1–10 of 74 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 2.Florence L Denmark: 1980 APA PresidentFlorence Denmark is both a former APA President and a leader of psychology internationally.
+Refine Your Search Refine Your Search TopicWomen & men (6)Education (4)Race (4)Children (3)Safety & design (2) 12 more... [+] Sport & exercise (2)Aging (1)Disability (1)Human rights (1)Intelligence (1)Law & psychology (1)Military (1)Pain (1)Personality (1)Socioeconomic status (1)Stress (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2011 (6)Author/ContributorVande Kemp, Hendrika (3)Rutherford, Alexandra (2)Thomas, Roger K. (2)Baker, David (1)Ball, Laura C. (1) 20 more... [+] Calcagno, Justine (1)Canetto, Silvia Sara (1)Carnicom, Sara (1)Daly, Jennifer C. (1)Dewsbury, Donald A. (1)Donaldson, Gail (1)Dorsey, Tasha (1)Faye, Cathy (1)Garfein, Richard (1)Granek, Leeat (1)Griffin, James A. (1)Hodgson, Sandra (1)Kaslow, Nadine (1)Koppes, Laura L. (1)MacKay, Jenna (1)Pickren, Wade E. (1)Scott, Ciera V. (1)Shour, Rachel (1)Uffelman, Rachel (1)Vaughn, Kelli (1)Hide details Results 1–10 of 74 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 2.Dr.
+Michael Edwards, Quantitative PsychologistEdwards studies the methods that psychologists use to do research to ensure that they are asking the right questions and getting accurate data.Profile 3.Dr.
+Arthur Evans Jr., Clinical PsychologistDr.
+Evans uses psychological science to help focus the city of Philadelphia’s services for people with mental health or substance use conditions on recovery, thus helping these clients achieve their highest level of functioning and integration into the community.Profile 4.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 5.Florence L Denmark: 1980 APA PresidentFlorence Denmark is both a former APA President and a leader of psychology internationally.
 Her work with the United Nations on aging issues keeps her involved in being a voice for women and the elderly around the world.
-Profile (January 2011)3.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 4.Thomas Zentall, PhDProfile of Thomas Zentall, PhD, Council of Representatives member (2011-2013) representing Division 3 (Experimental Psychology).Profile (January 2011)5.Featured Psychologist: Carlton Goodlett, PhDCarlton Goodlett, PhD, was a scholar, writer, activist and even a politician during his lifetime.Profile 8.Dr.
+Profile (January 2011)6.Joseph Dominic Matarazzo: 1989 APA PresidentJoe was a pioneer in developing the fields of behavioral medicine, behavioral health, and health psychology.
+His research has had 3 foci: the clinical interview, cognitive/intellectual functions, and health psychology.Profile (January 2011)7.Featured Psychologist: Carlton Goodlett, PhDCarlton Goodlett, PhD, was a scholar, writer, activist and even a politician during his lifetime.Profile 8.Dr.
 Dacher Keltner, Social PsychologistKeltner studies nonverbal communication and its connection to emotion, emotional health and relationships.
 Profile 9.Paul Meehl: 1962 APA PresidentPaul Meehl served as President of the American Psychological Association in 1962, the second youngest person to ever so serve (John Broadus Watson was five years younger).
-By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)7.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile Previous 1 2 3 ...
+By the time of his election, Paul had already made major contributions, including perhaps his best known publication, Clinical Versus Statistical Prediction (1954).Profile (January 2011)10.Paul Meehl (1920-2002)Meehl contributed ideas of substance to numerous domains of psychological theory, science and practice.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 74 for "Profile"X related to "World AIDS Day: Getting to Zero,..."